 How I discovered Eddie Davis…

-In my early teens, I was browsing through a used record store one summer day in Toronto, and this item caught my attention with the cool image of a sax player on the cover.
+One summer day in my early teens in Toronto, I was browsing through a used record store, and this item caught my attention with the cool image of a sax player on the cover.
 So I bought it… only $2.00.
-Research today indicates it seems to be quite RARE!
+Research today indicates this recording is quite RARE!

 From the first time I spun these grooves, I just loved Eddie’s edgy style; his tone, his phrasing, the attack of certain notes, the smoothness of his trills and chromatic runs all around the horn.
 His sound was big-toned, and bluesy, yet full of sensitivity.